 NFL Semanal (NFL weekly)

-Pardon the Interruption (Australia)
+Pardon the Interruption (UK and Australia versions)

 Pura Química (talk show)